Imperative computation in F# (I.) - Returning results from a function

 Now, let's have a look at how can we use the looping constructs to solve some

 real world problems.
-We'll start with the while
+We'll start with the while loop and we'll use it

 to create a loop that reads names from the console and returns the first one that's valid: